byu-cpe/ecen520_student/microblaze/report.md

 * Challenge 1 (Submit at least one challenge for your assignment report)
 * Challenge 2 (If you don't have a second challenge, remove this bullet)

+## Use of AI

+Describe how you used AI for this assignment (indicate none if applicable).
+See the class [AI policy](../ai_policy.md) for a summary of acceptable use.

 ## Provide suggestions for improving this assignment (optional)
   * Suggestion 1 (List 'None' for the bullet item if you are not providing suggestions)